 As an alternative, a notary can notarize signed, English translations, but these may not be acceptable to the receiving agency.
 It is best to confirm that option first.
 If a non-Roman alphabet is used, some recorders require translation.
 The usual procedure is to notarize the oath of the translator of the document to the accuracy and completeness of the translation.
 The translation is attached to the original, together with the translator's oath, and the notary notarizes both the translated document signed by the signer and the signed original document itself.
+Although the notary may offer this option, he or she should not direct the signer to follow it, since that may be unauthorized practice of law.

-Foreign Language Certificates
+Foreign Language Notarial Certificates

 A notary public may use a certificate written in a foreign language if he or she can read and write the language on the certificate (keeping in mind that the words Notary Public must be in English), and the certificate meets the minimum requirements of Oregon statute.
 ORS 194.280 and ORS 194.285.
 Otherwise, the notary could offer to type or attach an English language certificate chosen by the customer.
-Some countries may object to an attached English certificate and refuse to accept the document because of it, so it is always best for the customer to check first.
+Some countries may object to an attached English certificate on a foreign language document, and refuse to accept the document because of it, so it is always best for the customer to check first.